Visyond/website-hugo/site/content/_index.md

       **Make collaboration easier, safer and less error-prone.** Eliminate the risk of accidental changes and data leakages by sharing only specific worksheets, reports and interactive dashboards with specific people.
+      - alt: >-
+          Know What Is Happening in Your Projects in Visyond
+		descr: >-
+          All changes are documented, giving you a full audit trail - so you are aware of all modifications made to the spreadsheet
+        file: /img/2019-02 Overview Panel.png
+        title: Know What Is Happening in Your Projects
+      - alt: >-
+          Share Only Specific Dashboards and Reports in Visyond
+		descr: >-
+          Let collaborators see or interact only with what they need and let everybody focus on their tasks.
+        file: /img/2019-02 Share Project Panel Slide Expanded.png
+        title: Share Only Specific Dashboards and Reports
+      - alt: >-
+          Share Only Specific Worksheets in Visyond
+		descr: >-
+          Besides setting permissions for collaborators (editor, viewer), you can share only specific worksheets, reports and presentation slides with specific people for better control over information flow and data privacy.
+        file: /img/2019-02 Share Project Panel.png
+        title: Share Only Specific Worksheets
     image: /img/vhome designer image draft (4).png
     infoVideo: >-
       /video/Decide Who Sees and Interacts with Specific Worksheets and